meshhq/MeshStudioWebsite/content/work/symetra.md

 ---
-title: Containerizing the Legacy
+title: API Strategy for an Insurance Giant
-sub_title: How Mesh Studio Brought Modern Containerization To The Enterprise Insurance Market
+sub_title: How Mesh Studio Brought a Modern API Strategy To Symetra
 tags: ["Containers", "API", "Cloud"]
 date: 2018-02-14
 publishdate: 2018-02-14
-logo: /images/caseStudies/symetra-vector.png
+logo: /images/caseStudies/symetra/symetra-vector.png
 logo_max_height: 45
-hero_image: /images/caseStudies/symetra-hero.png
+hero_image: /images/caseStudies/symetra/symetra-hero.png
 ---
 Founded in 1957 as a subsidiary of [Safeco Insurance](https://www.safeco.com), [Symetra Financial Corporation](https://www.symetra.com/) offers a suite of insurance, benefit, and retirement products to consumers in the United States.
 Through a nationwide network of financial institutions, broker-dealers, independent agents, advisors, and benefits consultants, the company serves over 2 million customers and has over $42 billion in assets under management.

-Symetra is publicly listed on the NYSE and is headquartered in [Bellevue, Washington](https://en.wikipedia.org/wiki/Bellevue,_Washington).
+As of 2/2016 Symetra is wholly owned subsidiary of [Sumitomo Life](https://en.wikipedia.org/wiki/Sumitomo_Life) in Japan and is headquartered in [Bellevue, Washington](https://en.wikipedia.org/wiki/Bellevue,_Washington).

 ## The Problem